Changsha Huanghua International Airport: Long-term expansion

 Terminal 4 is to be constructed on the north side of the East terminal area.
-The east terminal area, in which both Terminals 3&4 lie, is located between the second and third runways.
-At the final stage, the fourth parallel runway (3600 m) of 4E will be constructed 1035 m in the east of the third runway.
+The east terminal area, in which both Terminals 3 and 4 lie, is located between the second and third runways.
+At the final stage, the fourth parallel runway (3600 m) of 4E will be constructed 1035 m east of the third runway.
 Two tunnels connecting the west area (Terminal 1&2) and the east terminals (Terminal 3&4) are considered.

-Changsha Huanghua Int'l airport will become a major hub in China which hosts a number of based airlines.
-The ultimate capacity of the airport will be 90 million passengers annually.
+Changsha Huanghua International Airport will become a major hub in China, which hosts several airlines.
+The airport's ultimate capacity will be 90 million passengers annually.